What is ortho-K?

 What are the costs?

-The costs may vary depending on your prescription, but are usually $1700 to $1900 for the first year of the program.
+The costs may vary depending on your prescription, but are usually $1700 to $2100 for the first year of the program.
 It will cost you less than laser surgery and equal or slightly more than some forms of contact lens wear.
 The main costs involved will be for the initial contact lens appointments for the initial 12 months, due to the professional time involved.
-In subsequent years the costs would be comparable with contact lenses or spectacle wear, about $600 to $900 for replacement contact lenses.
+In subsequent years the costs would be comparable with contact lenses or spectacle wear, about $700 to $1,100 for replacement contact lenses dependant on complexity of lens design.

 Request an information pack about Ortho-K